Tabu 2013 / Part 1: documentation

 Berlin University of the Arts

-“Tabu“ is a project that explores less visible areas in the field of industrial design and the associated results of taboo areas, e.g. artefacts related to "classical" tabooed topics like sex and death, questionable material culture through non-reflective mass-production or technological innovations with violent effects.
-Therefore both design research questions as well as questions on material culture were addressed and merged.
-The research on taboos in and through design was carried out including field research on weapons and funeral fairs, in shooting halls, the Beate Uhse Museum and through interviews with diverse actors who are theoretically and/or practically related to those fields.
-While the fields of artefacts related to sexuality or death become less and less tabooed, weapons and artefacts related to warfare are still not discussed enough in design, and yet, there are designers working more or less actively in those fields.
-In the end the project raises broad questions: How to deal with questions on morality in design?
-How is the designer's attitude reflected in her/his designed artefacts?
+“Tabu“ is a project that explores less visible areas in the field of industrial design and associated results, like artefacts related to tabooed topics, lethal material culture and technological innovations with violent effects.
+Therefore both design research questions as well as questions on the material culture of technologies were addressed and came together.
+The research about and through design was carried out including field studies on weapons and funeral fairs, in shooting halls, the Beate Uhse Museum and through interviews with diverse actors.
+The project discussed broad questions on industrial designer's attitudes, roles and impacts.
+How to deal with questions on ethics in design?
+How is the designer‘s attitude reflected in her/his designed artefacts?
 How does design manipulate perception?
 What is invisible in the visible?

-of a combination of text, image and material.
-A documentation of
+of text, image and material translations.
+A documentation (on this page) of

 the design research process provides insights into theoretical

 approaches as well as the materialised and visualised

 practice in the form of field studies, experimental workshops

 of an ambivalent weapons company which is represented in the form of a collection of symbolic objects